pennekampster/pennekampster/pages/talks.md

 ### <a name="poster"></a>Poster presentations

+#### 2016

+Predicting effects of temperature on species interactions and community dynamics, URPP Global Change and Biodiversity conference, Monte Verità, Asocona, Switzerland

+Predicting effects of temperature on species interactions and community dynamics, Gordon Research Conference "Unifying Ecology Across Scales", University of New England, Biddefort, USA

 #### 2013
 Automated video analysis and machine learning for simultaneous species identification, abundance and trait measurements of aquatic microbes
 11th INTECOL Congress, London, UK